awowm/norz/README.md

-# this is for study porposes as a first year bsit
+# this is for study purposes as a first year bsit